Jineko/100-days-of-code/log.md

 **Thoughts** I have already hit the point of needing to google how to wrtie code bits I had already learned.
 Like marking something with an ID.
 Luckily for me I already know the secret to coding is to look up what you can't remember and that it's okay to not remember every little bit.
 It's more important that I know I need the thing, then how to do it, with coding.
 Still having fun with it, but lost focus early tonight.
 Still Trucking along.

 **Link(s) to work**: [freeCodeCamp Progress](https://www.freecodecamp.org/fcc56a6600e-af2c-4e41-874d-b1032a27aa0e)

+### Day 4: September 17 2021
+**Today's Prgoress** Continued to learn more stuff about CSS.

+**Thoughts**: Learning a lot about style and setting up classes.
+Kinda forgot to update thie for a few days, was only worried about twitter.
+Ha.

+**Link(s) to work**: [freeCodeCamp Progress](https://www.freecodecamp.org/fcc56a6600e-af2c-4e41-874d-b1032a27aa0e)

+### Day 5: September 18 2021
+**Today's Prgoress**: Was very distracted this night and didn't make much progress.

+**Thoughts**: This is another time where I had to look up stuff I just read the other day.
+At least knowing what I'm looking for, like typing CSS Style, gives me exactly what I need.
+So as long as I know what I need, forgetting how to do it is not a problem.

+**Link(s) to work**: [freeCodeCamp Progress](https://www.freecodecamp.org/fcc56a6600e-af2c-4e41-874d-b1032a27aa0e)

+### Day5: September 19 2021
+**Today's Prgoress** Not much.
+Headache and eyes hurt.

+**Thoughts**: Tonight my anixety was really high so I didn't get much done.

+**Link(s) to work**: [freeCodeCamp Progress](https://www.freecodecamp.org/fcc56a6600e-af2c-4e41-874d-b1032a27aa0e)